 Air quality.
 Breathing polluted air is unhealthy for everyone.
 The Air Quality Index (AQI) provides a way to report daily air quality conditions in Minnesota.
 It measures pollutants in Minnesota and when the air quality is poor an alert is issued.
 To learn more, visit the Air Quality Index webpage.

 Water is one of Minnesota's most abundant and precious resources.
-Discover information about a lake or stream with this interactive map or sign up to be a citizen water monitor.
+Discover information about a lake or stream or sign up to be a community water monitor.

 Waste is an expensive and sometimes unavoidable result of human activity.
 Every year the MPCA collects data from Minnesota counties about their waste management efforts.
 It includes information on recycling, waste reduction and waste generation.
 To learn about your county’s waste, visit the Recycling in Minnesota webpage.